Core Idea

 Definition

 Functional cohesion represents the highest and most desirable level of cohesion in software design, where all elements within a module work together to accomplish a single, well-defined purpose.
-First identified by Larry Constantine in the late 1960s as part of Structured Design, functional cohesion ensures that every component within a module contributes directly to one specific computation or task.
-When a module exhibits functional cohesion, it contains all essential elements for that single responsibility and nothing more.
+First identified by Larry Constantine in the late 1960s as part of Structured Design, functional cohesion ensures every component contributes directly to one specific computation—containing all essential elements and nothing more.

 Key Characteristics